K-means for Evolving Data Streams: Streaming -means Problem

 \subsection{A Surrogate for S$K$M Error}

 Here we propose a \textit{surrogate error function} for the S$K$M error function.
-This alternative function incorporates a forgetting mechanism based on a memory parameter, $\rho$, which assigns an exponentially decreasing weight $\rho^t$ to batches based on their antiquity $t$.
-In particular, the surrogate error function is defined as follows:
+This alternative function incorporates a forgetting mechanism based on a memory parameter, $\rho$, which assigns an exponentially decreasing weight $\rho^t$ to a given batch based on its antiquity $t$.
+Note that $t=0$ indicates the last batch obtained from the stream which has weight $1$.
+In particular, the approximated error function is defined as follows:

 \begin{dfn} Given a set of batches of data points, $\mathcal{X}= \{B^t\}_{t\geq0}$, the surrogate error function, for a given set of centroids $C$, is defined as

 where $M_{\mathcal{X}}=\sum_{t\geq0}\rho^t\cdot|B^t|$ is the total weighted mass of the set of batches $\mathcal{X}=\{B^t\}_{t\geq 0}$. \end{dfn}